 KIRKUK, Kurdistan Region (Kurdistan 24) – The Turkmen People’s Party in Kirkuk urged Turkmen to participate in the Kurdistan Region’s independence referendum scheduled for Sep.
 25, 2017.

-The head of the Turkmen People’s Party Erfan Kirkuki stated they had received a guarantee from the Kurdistan Regional Government (KRG) about Turkmen rights within the future independent state of Kurdistan.
+The head of the Turkmen People’s Party Irfan Kirkukli stated they had received a guarantee from the Kurdistan Regional Government (KRG) about Turkmen rights within the future independent state of Kurdistan.

-“The Kurds and Turkmen have the same destiny in one land which is called the holy land of Kurdistan, and Kirkuk is part of this holy land,” Kirkuki told Kurdistan 24 on Sunday.
+“The Kurds and Turkmen have the same destiny in one land which is called the holy land of Kurdistan, and Kirkuk is part of this holy land,” Kirkukli told Kurdistan 24 on Sunday.

 “Turkmen and Kurds don’t have differences,” he continued.
 “They have similar social and economic ties living in social harmony in the same land.”

 “There has been co-existence between both ethnic groups throughout history.
-History has tied them together in the same geography,” Kirkuki added.
+History has tied them together in the same geography,” Kirkukli added.

 Turkmen parties in Kirkuk have been divided into two fronts, one willing to be part of a future independent Kurdistan while the other remains undecided.